SaltySchnauzer/CITS3403-Project/README.md

 4. Run the Tailwind CSS compiler (in a separate terminal) `./tailwindcss -i app/templates/input.css -o app/static/tailwind.css --watch`
     - This isn't only necessary for updating CSS updates.
 Not required for simple set-up.

-Exception: If the database really doesn't seem to be working, hard reset it by deleting the `migrations` folder and the `app/app.db` file.
+Exception: If the database *really* doesn't seem to be working, hard reset it by deleting the `migrations` folder and the `app/app.db` file.

 ### Tests
 - Unit Tests: `python -m unittest tests/unit_test.py`
 - Selenium Tests: `python -m unittest tests/selenium_test.py`

+*Note: Selenium requires firefox to be installed in your linux subsystem - `sudo apt install firefox`*

 ### Current packages in use
 - Flask